dibyendumajumdar/ravi/readthedocs/ravi-mir-instructions.rst

    cmake -DCMAKE_INSTALL_PREFIX=/Software/ravi -DCMAKE_BUILD_TYPE=Release ..
    cmake --build . --config Release

 Note that the JIT compiler does not work correctly on Windows.
-This is due to the lack of stack unwinding requirements of Windows.
+This is due to the lack of support for stack unwinding requirements of Windows in the JIT backend.

 Build Options
 -------------